PlaygroundSessions/php-code-exercise/readme/diy.md

 You can use a pre-existing development environment.

-This might be the best option if you
+This might be the best option for you if you
-- Do not want to use Docker
+- Do not want to use Docker and
-- Are comfortable sharing your development environment with multiple projects
+- Are comfortable sharing your development environment with multiple projects.

 These instructions assume you already have PHP, Composer, and MySQL installed